-The active participation of women in local government in Eswatini got a huge boost last week with the launch of, not one, but two important networks.
+The active participation of women in local government in Eswatini got a huge boost last week with the launch of, not one, but three important networks.

-After already achieving some key milestones, including completing a government gender audit to inform initiatives currently being implemented to increase women’s representation and participation in local government, CLGF, together with the Ministry of Housing and Urban Development successfully launched the Eswatini Chapter of the Women in Local Government (WLG) and the Young Women in Local Government (YWLG) networks on 8 October 2020.
+After already achieving some key milestones, including completing a government gender audit to inform initiatives currently being implemented to increase women’s representation and participation in local government, CLGF, together with the Ministry of Housing and Urban Development successfully launched the Eswatini Chapter of the Women in Local Government (WLG); the Young Women in Local Government (YWLG) networks; and the Young Women in Local Economic Development (YWLED) on 8 October 2020.

 The launch was held in Matsapha Town Council and accessed virtually to ensure that participants not able to attend in person, could participate fully online.
 The WLG and YWLG networks are part of a broader programme, funded by the Jo Cox Foundation, with the following aims:

 • Advocate for increased representation of women in local government

 • Ensure women councillors are drivers of change in local economic development (LED)